Australia aims for bigger fines a week into Outback hunt for radioactive capsule

 Rio Tinto apologised for the loss on Monday.
 It had entrusted shipment to specialist packing and transport operators.

-The state minister for health, Amber-Jade Sanderson, told the news conference her government was looking to change laws to allow for higher penalties and cost recovery in such circumstances, she said.
+The state minister for health, Amber-Jade Sanderson, told the news conference her government was looking to increase fines and penalties for cost recovery in such circumstances.

 "The current fine system is unacceptably low and we are looking at how we can increase that," Sanderson said.